biodiversitydata-se/ala-namematching-service/sbdi/README.md

 make run
 ```

-Build and run in Docker (using Tomcat).
-This requires a small change in the config file to work.
-See comment in Makefile.
+Build and run in Docker:
 ```
 make run-docker
 ```